csob/paymentgateway/README.md

 # ČSOB Online Payment Gateway

 The ČSOB payment gateway provides online cards acquiring services for e-shops, service providers and mobile apps.
-We currently support card payments (Visa, Visa Electron, Visa V Pay, MasterCard, Maestro), Apple Pay, Google Pay, mallpay, ČSOB Payment Button and the consumer loan comparator "NEJsplátka".
+We currently support card payments (Visa, Visa Electron, Visa V Pay, MasterCard, Maestro), Apple Pay, Google Pay, Skip Pay (originally mallpay), ČSOB Payment Button and the consumer loan comparator "NEJsplátka".
 To use the Payment Gateway, you need to conclude a contract with the ČSOB.
 Please contact 800 150 150 (free from the Czech republic) for more commercial information in English.

-Acceptance of Diners Club payment cards was terminated 30.9.2022.
+Acceptance of Diners Club payment cards was terminated by 30.9.2022.

+By 6 October 2022 mallpay rebranded to Skip Pay.
+Except the name everything remains the same.
+Only in the eAPI section in the wiki and in API code mallpay is still being used (operations and parameters).
+Methods for mallpay (Skip Pay) remain functional.

 ## 1. API Documentation, how to Implement and Test your Shop Integration